 - The combat systems are different.
 DikuMUD & CircleMUD emulated the armor values, hitroll computations, and multi-sided dice concepts inherited from D&D. TriadCity in one way simplifies these calculations by utilizing straightforward min and max random number ranges.
 Yet in a more fundamental way TriadCity's system is vastly more complex, as these min and max values are dynamically computed in real time based on each character's varying attributes, Skills, Affects, the time of day, the location in the World, and many other variables which all interact in potentially unpredictable ways.
-For Midgaard we've removed a lot of this dynamic variability, to make fighting feel fairly similar to the originals.
+For Midgaard we've bypassed much of this dynamic variability, to make fighting feel similar to the originals.
 But differences remain.

 - Character death in TriadCity is permanent; in DikuMUD & CircleMUD characters respawned after losing experience points.
 We've added code to the TriadCity platform so that death inside the Midgaard World is as it was in the originals.